 SLT-F(1G)-10 ADP

-The Single Line Telephone Adaptor provides an interface for a Single Line Telephone, voice mail, or similar device from an ESI-C(8)-11 KTU channel.
+This Single Line Telephone Adaptor provides an interface for a Single Line Telephone, voice mail, or similar devices from an ESI-C(8)-11 KTU channel.
+A maximum of four SLT-F(1G)-() ADPs can be installed.